Sungrebe: Food and feeding

 Sungrebes prefer quiet forest streams and rivers, freshwater ponds, and lakes with thick, overhanging vegetation.
 Here, they hunt snails and a variety of terrestrial and aquatic arthropods, as well as small fish, frogs and lizards.
 They will also eat some plant matter, including seeds and fruit.
 Most hunting and foraging takes place on or just above the surface of the water, although they may make short dives after fish and frogs, or hunt from low perches over the water.

 Sungrebes live at variable, but generally low population densities, and are generally solitary or found in pairs.
 They do not migrate seasonally, except to move out of drying habitats and into flooding ones within their range.
 It is not known how far juvenile sungrebes disperse after fledging, nor is it known if one sex preferentially disperses.
 It might be notable, however, that erratic sungrebes found outside of their known range have tended to be females.

-There is also no information on life span, age at first breeding, or mortality rates of young.
+There is also no information on life span, age at first breeding, or mortality rates of the young.

 Conservation status

-Given that their range is very large and that the species is not directly targeted for human use, BirdLife International (2009) the IUNC evaluates the conservation status of the Sungrebe as of Least Concern.
+Given that their range is very large and that the species is not directly targeted for human use, BirdLife International (2009) and the IUNC evaluates the conservation status of the Sungrebe as of Least Concern.
 Their northward expansion seems to justify that status.
 However, very little is known about any population of sungrebe, including the nature of their risk factors and whether the range of the Sungrebe consists of a single large population at low risk or a series of genetically distinct populations at higher risk.
 Further, tropical wetland areas are attractive targets for agricultural usage and hydroelectric projects.
 The Sungrebe's preference for heavy cover and tendency to avoid the presence of humans may limit its ability to cope with the rapid urbanization of Latin America.
 Nevertheless, Sungrebes seem to be faring much better than their relatives, who live in much more population-dense, much less well protected or environmentally regulated parts of the world.